Trust Our Experienced Divorce Attorney

 Will Spousal Support (Alimony) Be Awarded?

 Distribution is the process of dividing up what you own and defining what you owe once you’ve agreed to divorce.
-Splitting up your joint assets is a difficult chore, but it must be done.
-Almost everything you and your spouse acquire during your marriage is considered marital property and is subject to distribution.
+Splitting up your joint assets is a difficult task, but it must be done.
+Almost everything you and your spouse acquire during your marriage is considered martial property and is subject to distribution.
 This includes the family home, family pets and other physical assets, as well as non-tangible things such as retirement benefits.
-Minnesota is a “equitable distribution” state, meaning the court decides what is a fair, reasonable and equitable division of assets.
-It doesn’t mean you will automatically receive half of everything.
-On the contrary, the court might decide to award either spouse anywhere between 0 and 100 percent of marital property.

 How Does the Court Decide What’s Equitable?

-There’s much, much more to divorces than what we’ve covered here.
-If you’re facing a divorce, the best thing you can do aside from educating yourself is to get in touch with an experienced Minnesota divorce attorney.
-At Flakne Law, we will gladly take time to sit down with you, assess your situation and help you develop a divorce plan that’s specifically tailored to your individual situation and needs.
-We take pride in getting to know our clients so we can better serve them.
-We are here for you, so give us a call today at (952) 888-9304 or send us a message online to schedule a consultation.
+When facing a divorce, the best thing you can do, aside from educating yourself, is to get in touch with an experienced divorce attorney.
+At Flakne Law, we will take the time to sit down with you, assess your situation and help you develop a divorce plan that’s specifically tailored to your individual situation and needs.
+Contact us today to schedule a consultation by calling us at (952) 888-9304, or you can also use our contact form to get in touch.